alvaroha1/find-a-hobby-client/README.md

-# FIND-A-HOBBY 2.0
+# Find-a-Hobby 2.0

-FIND-A-HOBBY 2.0 contributed in an Open Source project with Rodrigo Sanchez ([Github]( https://github.com/RodriFS/).
+Find-a-Hobby 2.0 contributed in an Open Source project with Rodrigo Sanchez ([Github]( https://github.com/RodriFS/).

 ## Idea
 We decided to remade the whole look of the application and focus on improving the user experience.